DonnaIB/superior_spanish/README.md

 CRUD:
-1.
-2.
+1. While logged in as a superuser, chose "Add Product" from the My Account menu in the navigation.
+Ensure you are directed to the add product page and can complete the form and click the 'Add' button.
+2. Navigate to the admin section and confirm the new product has been added.
+3. Navigate to the product page on the front end and make sure the new product is visible.
+4. While logged in as a superuser, navigate to a product by selecting either Classes, Lessons or Stories from the navigation.
+Ensure you can see the opton to edit and delete.
+Click on edit.
+Ensure you are directed to the edit product page and can update the form and click the 'Edit' button.
+5. Repeat steps 2 & 3 to ensure you can see the updated product information.
+6. Repeat step 4 but this time select delete.
+7. Repeat steps 2 & 3 to ensure the deleted product is no longer in the DB or visible on the Front End.

 Security and Validation:
 1. While logged out ensure the account icon says 'Log in / Register', then log in and make sure this changes to say 'My Account'
 2. Try to make a purchase while logged out.
 Ensure you are redirected to the log in page with a message saying to log in before purchasing.
 3. Log in, make a purchase of either Pre Recorded Lessons or Short Stories.
 Navigate back to the product page and try to purchase it again.
 Make sure the button says
 	'View in Profile' and redirects you to your profile to access the resource you had previously purchased.
 4. Navigate to the checkout page and enter invalid information such as an incorrect card number and ensure the validation message is shown.
 5. Navigate to the Add and Edit Product pages and add an invalid price such as 123356.99 and ensure the error message is shown.
-6. While logged out try and access the Add and Edit Product pages, ensure you are redirect away from these pages and the error message is shown.
+6. While logged out try and access the Add, Edit & Delete Product pages, ensure you are redirect away from these pages and the error message is shown.
 7. Repeat step 6 while logged in as a normal user.
 8. Repeat step 6 while logged in as a super user and ensure you are taken to the form page and able to add and edit a product.